marvin1099/Forceaudiodevice/README.md

 - default playback audio device
 - default comunication recording audio device
 - default recording audio device

-And change it to what you set it to if it is nessesery
+And change it to what you set it to if it is nessesery.

 The Python script is unsing the librarys (only needed for the .py not the .exe):
 urllib.request, threading, zipfile, msvcrt, json, time, sys, os

-It also only uses the command line as input if it needs to be deploied on a windows server.
+It also only uses the command line as input for if it needs to be deploied on a windows server.

 # IMPORTANT
 Allways enter the ***number*** in ***front*** of the audio device you want to use.